-And with water being its central element, no wonder that you can rent a boat or lovely swan shaped pedal boats to go on the water with carps, turtles and ducks.
+And with water being its central element, no wonder you can rent a boat or lovely swan-shaped pedal boats to join the carp, turtles and ducks in the water.

-The park entrance is free and you can complete your visit with a tour in the adjacent Japanese garden or Modern Art museum (both of which are not free.
-Note also that the Art Museum is currently being renovated and will only re-open in March 2019), a drink in one of cafés or take your kids to the play area.
+The park entrance is free and you can complete your visit with a tour in the adjacent Japanese garden or Modern Art museum both of which have admission fees (note that the Art Museum is currently being renovated and will only re-open in March 2019).
+You can also have a drink in one of cafés or take your kids to the play area.

 Spending the night in Fukuoka at Stand by Me

-A small building with only two floors, a modern and minimalist decoration, with a tachinomi kind of bar (a type of izakaya where you stand at the counter or on a high table) on the ground floor, and dormitories on the first and second floors (both mixed or women only) as well as a private room (only one of this type to be found).
+A small building with only two floors, a modern and minimalist decoration, with a tachinomi kind of bar (a type of izakaya where you stand at the counter or at a high table) on the ground floor, and dormitories on the first and second floors (both mixed or women-only) as well as a private room (only one of this type to be found).
 The place also comes with an equipped kitchen, two bathrooms and a lounge/rest room on the last floor.

-On the hostel side, everything is carefully decorated and clean, but also very quiet (probably due to a combination of good soundproofing and Japanese manners…).
-The little extra touch in such a modern and urban setting ?
-A few murals, both white only or colorful, which can be found at every floor and on the hostel front window.
+On the hostel side, everything is carefully decorated and clean, but also very quiet (probably due to a combination of good soundproofing and Japanese manners).
+The extra touch is a modern and urban interior design?
+A few murals can be found at every floor and on the hostel front window.

 On the bar side, the atmosphere awakens around afterwork hours, where hostel guests and locals come together for a drink, elbow to elbow at the counter.
-The concept is simple: in exchange for 1000 yens, a staff member will give you small wood tokens with which you will be able to order drinks and finger food (you will find all the equivalence on the menu).
+The concept is simple: in exchange for 1,000 yen, a staff member will give you small wood tokens with which you will be able to order drinks and finger food (you will find all the equivalence on the menu).